 Selecting Beading Wire

 Now that you have an idea what each of the descriptive terms means, it's time to devise a plan of attack for selecting beading wire for a given project.
-Here's what I suggest:

-- Decide on a number of strands.
+- Decide on several strands.
 If you're making casual, economical jewelry, consider using seven-strand beading wire for its durability and affordability.
 For higher-end designs, or if you plan to sell your jewelry, choose 19- or 49-strand beading wire for its flexibility and more professional feel and drape.
 You may also choose seven-strand beading wire for designs that you would like to remain a little stiff, such as some styles of chokers.

 - Decide which diameter fits through your bead holes.
 For seed beads and other small beads, this usually means 0.010" through 0.15" diameter beading wire.
 For light- to medium-size beads of average weight, including many crystal beads, look for 0.15" through 0.21" diameter wire.
 For the largest and heaviest beads, use 0.24" through 0.036" wire.
 When in doubt, take your beads to a local bead store and ask if you may test them on their beading wire samples.

 - Consider whether pound test strength is an important factor in your project.
-You really only need to think about pound test strength when you string oversize beads that are very heavy (for example, when you want to make a sun catcher with a very large, faceted crystal at the end).
+You only need to think about pound test strength when you string oversize beads that are very heavy (for example, when you want to make a sun catcher with a very large, faceted crystal at the end).
 In those situations, it's a good idea to confirm that the beading wire you choose has a pound test strength between at least 26 and 40 pounds.

 - Bead stringing wire is mostly meant to be secured using crimp beads or tubes.
 Some of the most supple beading wires can be knotted, but that is the exception.
-In addition, bead stringing wire is now available in a wide variety of colors and finishes.
+Also, bead stringing wire is now available in a wide variety of colors and finishes.
 These are a nice option if you plan to make a necklace where the wire will show between the beads, or the bead color can be enhanced by the color selected.